StateSmith/StateSmith/README.md

 <br>

 # More Info 📖
-There is also a slightly older quick start.
-Some issues covered in the video have already been fixed.
-It is specific to C, but has some useful info.
-The video is a bit lengthy, but has chapter markers to let you skip to the section you are interested in. https://youtu.be/qej8pXp3dX4

-See the StateSmith [GitHub wiki](https://github.com/StateSmith/StateSmith/wiki) or ask a question.
+The StateSmith [GitHub wiki](https://github.com/StateSmith/StateSmith/wiki) has a good amount of documentation right now, but always feel free to ask a question.